-The goal of operating safely is firstly to protect life and secondary is protecting property.
+The goal of operating safely is first to protect life and secondary is to protect property.
 The construction industry can not only be hazardous to workers, but equipment damage incidents can be frequent and costly.
 Anytime there is equipment damage, not only is there an associated cost, but there is also the chance for injury for the operators or ground personnel in the area.

 Common Examples of Heavy Equipment Damage